cloudflare/cloudflare-docs/content/web3/gateways/reference/ipfs-gateway/updating-for-ipfs.md

 These popular JavaScript frameworks are covered in a [blog post](https://medium.com/pinata/how-to-easily-host-a-website-on-ipfs-9d842b5d6a01) from [Pinata](https://pinata.cloud/).
-They're fixed with minor config changes.
+They are fixed with minor config changes.

 ## Gatsby